Who will seal a Championship play-off spot?

 None of the five teams still in the mix - Coventry, Millwall, Sunderland, Albion and Blackburn - lost in their most recent game headed into the final day.

-But which has the more favourable run-in and what do they have to do to ensure they will be in the top six come full-time?
+But which has the more favourable last fixture and what do they have to do to ensure they will be in the top six come full-time?

 5th - Coventry City